 'It gives the person a chance to react to a message.
 If something has happened, it can alert a carer.'

 Product Manager, Software & Technology and Innovation Lab, Deakin University

 Professor Kon Mouzakis, Director of Deakin’s Software and Technology Innovation Lab, has been working in the field of digital health for many years.
 He says prior to the rollout of systems such as Sofihub, people caring for older loved ones have tried tools such as pendants and watches to track movement, but Mouzakis and Vouliotis were quick to point out that these items weren’t flawless.
 ‘Pendants and watches require the user to wear the device or have the device in reach if they require assistance.
 They also have a stigma attached to them – it makes them feel old,’ Mouzakis says.

 By contrast, Sofihub can provide comfort and support without encroaching on personal space.
 ‘In terms of non-invasive technology, we’re at the forefront.
 There will be big demand for it.
 Everyone we’ve talked to want it in the home,’ Mouzakis adds.

-The most exciting part is that the AI begins to learn lifestyle patterns.
+As AI continues to grow exponentially, the most exciting part is that the AI begins to learn lifestyle patterns.
 It’s more than installing a motion sensor that turns a lamp on when someone walks into a room.
 And it’s just the beginning – the team has an exciting pipeline of work in digital assisted living taking place in the lab.
 So while this generation is beginning to retire with the assurance that they can go on living independently, old age will only continue to get better.